ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## Type Aliases & `NewType`

-TODO: Apply to "stars"

 Suppose you have a `dict` with nested structures or a `tuple` with many elements.
 Writing out these types every time is unwieldy.
 Type aliases assign a name to a type to make annotations cleaner and more maintainable.

 A type alias is a name assignment at the top level of your code.
-We normally name type aliases with CamelCase to indicate they are types:
+We normally name type aliases with _CamelCase_ to indicate they are types:

 ```python
 # simple_type_aliasing.py